RobCMiller/POSEMAP/README.md

-# POSEMAP
+# POSEMAP 🕺🗺️

 **Pose-Oriented Single-particle EM Micrograph Annotation & Projection**

-POSEMAP is a Python toolkit for mapping cryo-EM reconstructions and atomic models back onto their originating micrographs using particle pose metadata from cryoSPARC.
-It ingests cryoSPARC `.cs` files containing particle poses (Euler angles in ZYZ convention, 2D shifts, CTF parameters), generates pose-consistent 2D projections of 3D structures using PyMOL, and overlays these projections onto micrographs for visualization, quality control, and downstream analysis.
+POSEMAP is a Python toolkit for mapping cryo-EM reconstructions and corresponding atomic models back onto their originating micrographs using particle pose metadata from cryoSPARC refinement files (.star file integration coming soon!).
+The code takes in cryoSPARC `.cs` files containing particle poses (Euler angles in ZYZ convention, 2D shifts, CTF parameters) as inputs, generates pose-consistent 2D projections of 3D structures using the PyMOL API, and overlays these projections onto micrographs for visualization, quality control, and downstream analysis.
 POSEMAP is designed as a modular Python library that can be integrated into existing cryo-EM processing pipelines or used interactively via its Tkinter-based GUI.

 ## Features